ShadowAlzazel/Page-Scraper/README.md

     ```

 5. Run the program.
-    NOTE: Make sure there is a pdf in the pdfs folder.
+    NOTE: Make sure there is a pdf/file in the input folder.
     ```bash
     py main.py
     ```